AffiliateThis/FavoriteAnimal/README.md

 # FavoriteAnimal
-This site is about the delicious meat
+This site is about updates regarding the deliciousness and awesomeness that is Wagyu Beef.